What is metadata management and why is it so important?

 Additionally, these tools came with a monolith architecture and only supported on-premise deployment.
 Each data system required a separate software installation — companies couldn’t simply roll out updates by pushing an update on the cloud.
 The entire setup could take over 18 months and the onus of maintaining such a complex infrastructure fell onto the shoulders of individual organizations.

 Another thing — the second-generation tools weren’t flexible and couldn’t be adapted to match the requirements of an organization.

 As a result, the largest tech companies with enormous resources at their disposal started building metadata management solutions in-house.
 Think of it as trying to build your own car — getting the brakes from one shop, the engine from a mechanic and then putting it all together in your garage.
 Such a makeshift solution might serve its purpose, but it might not integrate all the aspects of metadata management.

-Also, cobbling together various parts to build something that works might be feasible for companies like (Airbnb, Lyft, Netflix) with vast engineering resources at their disposal.
-Unfortunately, those who can't afford the same become laggards and struggle with metadata management.
+Also, cobbling together various parts to build something that works might be feasible for companies like (Airbnb, Lyft, and Netflix) with vast engineering resources at their disposal.
+Unfortunately, those who can’t afford the same become laggards and struggle with metadata management.

 Now, in the aftermath of a deadly pandemic, we’ve entered the age of accelerated digital transformation and the importance of data-driven decision-making has skyrocketed.
 Distributed work and BYOD policies have become the norm.

 In such an era, organizations need modern solutions that foster collaboration, data sharing, and simplify access to the right data and manage metadata actively — enable continuous access and processing of metadata.

 Say hello to metadata management 3.0 or active metadata management!